On the growth exponent of c-holomorphic functions with algebraic graphs: C-holomorphic functions with algebraic graphs

 holds with some $C>0$. \end{lem}

-Note that in view of our preceding observation it is merely an avatar of the following P\l oski's crucial lemma: \begin{lem}[\cite{P} lemma (2.1)] If $P(x,t)$ is as above, then $\delta(P)$ is the minimal exponent $q>0$ such that
+Note that in view of Remark \ref{rwz} it is merely an avatar of the following P\l oski's crucial lemma: \begin{lem}[\cite{P} lemma (2.1)] If $P(x,t)$ is as in the preceding lemma, then $\delta(P)$ is the minimal exponent $q>0$ such that